 Tip: Turn your sound ON and watch the video in Full Screen mode to fully experience how Windows Efficiency Reservoir infects a computer.
 The video contains clickable buttons.

-Windows Efficiency Reservoir creates the following files in the system:
+Windows Efficiency Reservoir creates the following file(s):